Vasilion/survey-tool-cap-index/Backend/ERD.md

 - Stores a JSON serialized `VisibilityRule` object
 - Contains `ParentQuestionId` and `VisibleWhenSelectedOptionIds` array
 - Used for conditional question display logic
+- Nullable - only set for conditional questions

 **SelectedOptionIdsJson (ResponseItem table)**

 - Stores a JSON serialized array of `Guid` values
 - Represents the selected answer option IDs for choice questions
 - Empty array for free text questions
+- Nullable - only set for choice questions

 ### Relationships